 Capturing the same vibrancy as capitals such as New York, Milan and Paris, London, in the southeast of England, is a city that is every bit deserving of its reputation and a destination that few (who can afford to visit it) are disappointed by.
-Offering historic and cultural sites, modern themed attractions, fantastic shopping opportunities and endless evening entertainment options, this is a city that affords little time for boredom and can easily be classed as one of the world’s great capital cities.

 Visitors wanting to see the city’s chief sights can take open-top bus tours which visit all of the best known locations, landmarks and monuments.
 Alternatively, these can be pursued independently by a combination of walking and the London Underground Rail system, or ‘the tube’.
 The list of sights is extensive but no London visit would be complete without seeing Trafalgar square, Big Ben, the Houses of Parliament, Buckingham Palace, Westminster Abbey, Tower of London and Tower Bridge.

-For a break from the sightseeing, head for locations such as Oxford street, Covent Garden, Bond street, Sloane square and Soho, where shopping opportunities are plentiful.
+For a break from the sightseeing, head for locations such as oxford street, Covent Garden, Bond street, Sloane square and Soho, where shopping opportunities are plentiful.
 If it’s market day then head for Camden, Brick lane, Brixton, Greenwich and Petticoat lane for a traditional London market experience.
 When the evening arrives, the city center comes alive and a multitude of restaurants begin dishing up fine food, while drinking venues covering everything from old fashioned pubs to über-trendy bars offer abundant socialising opportunities.

 Highlights